 Professional woman with shoulder-length dark hair smiling in a navy blazer and white blouse, standing against a white background.

 You're capable, thoughtful, and often the one others rely on.
-But the work has shifted.
-It has begun to feel misaligned, internally costly in ways that are hard to name.
+But something has quietly shifted.
+The work has begun to feel heavier than it once did, internally costly in ways that are hard to name.

 This is a space to slow down, reflect, and make sense of what you've been carrying.

-Many people reach out while still functioning well but noticing that decision-making feels heavier, clarity comes less easily, or something essential has begun to shift.
+Many people reach out while still functioning well.
+They notice that decision-making feels heavier, clarity comes less easily, or something essential has begun to feel off.
+Harder to access.
+Harder to trust.

 Who I Work With